Bertrand Lançon

 Bertrand Lançon (born 1952, Le Mans) is a French historian and novelist, a specialist of late Antiquity.

 Career

-After studying with the Jesuits, he went on to study higher education at the University of Maine, where he discovered late Antiquity with Jacques Biarne.
+After studying with the Jesuits, he went on to pursue higher education at the University of Maine, where he discovered late Antiquity with Jacques Biarne.
 After he was a professor of history in 1976 at the secondary level, he entered higher education in 1989 as an attaché temporaire d'enseignement et de recherche at the University of Maine.

 In 1991, in Sorbonne, he defended his Ph.D. thesis under the direction of Charles Pietri, the then director of the École française de Rome: Maladies, malades et thérapeutes en Gaule du IIIe au VIe.
 He taught Ancient History at the University of Valenciennes and Hainaut-Cambresis (Valenciennes, Cambrai) from 1993 to 1996, then between 1996 and 2012 at the University of Western Brittany, Brest and Quimper.
 Since 2012, he has been a Professor of Roman History at the University of Limoges.